SeungYup26/minulazer/README.md

 > **Run program with Wine or Mono**

 # Readme
+1. This program was made for education. <br>
-1. You May not Use This Program for Illegal or Unethical Purposes <br>
+2. You May not Use This Program for Illegal or Unethical Purposes <br>
-2. Secondary Modifications are Fine.
+3. Secondary Modifications are Fine.
 But Add LICENSE file or My Name (SeungYup26). <br>